Alert Source Discuss

 2. Verify the nonce is less than 2**64 - 1.

-3. authority = ecrecover(keccak(MAGIC || rlp([chain_id, address, nonce])), y_parity, r, s]
+3. Let authority = ecrecover(msg, y_parity, r, s).

-• s value must be less than or equal to secp256k1n/2, as specified in EIP-2.
+• Verify s is less than or equal to secp256k1n/2, as specified in EIP-2.

-4. Add authority to accessed_addresses (as defined in EIP-2929.)
+4. Add authority to accessed_addresses, as defined in EIP-2929.

 6. Verify the nonce of authority is equal to nonce.
-In case authority does not exist in the trie, verify that nonce is equal to 0.

 8. Set the code of authority to be 0xef0100 || address.
-This is a delegation designation.
+This is a delegation indicator.

-• As a special case, if address is 0x0000000000000000000000000000000000000000 do not write the designation.
-Clear the account’s code and reset the account’s code hash to the empty hash 0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470.
+• If address is 0x0000000000000000000000000000000000000000, do not write the delegation indicator.
+Clear the account’s code by reseting the account’s code hash to the empty code hash 0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470.

 9. Increase the nonce of authority by one.

-Delegation Designation
+Delegation indicator

-In case a delegation designator points to a precompile address, retrieved code is considered empty and CALL, CALLCODE, STATICCALL, DELEGATECALL instructions targeting this account will execute empty code, i.e. succeed with no execution given enough gas.
+When a precompile address is the target of a delegation, the retrieved code is considered empty and CALL, CALLCODE, STATICCALL, DELEGATECALL instructions targeting this account will execute empty code, and therefore succeed with no execution when given enough gas to initiate the call.

 Gas Costs

 The intrinsic cost of the new transaction is inherited from EIP-2930, specifically 21000 + 16 * non-zero calldata bytes + 4 * zero calldata bytes + 1900 * access list storage key count + 2400 * access list address count.
-Additionally, we add a cost of PER_EMPTY_ACCOUNT_COST * authorization list length.
+Additionally, add a cost of PER_EMPTY_ACCOUNT_COST * authorization list length.

 The transaction sender will pay for all authorization tuples, regardless of validity or duplication.